 12. After 30 minutes, make small balls from the dough.
 Cover them with a lid or a kitchen towel so that they do not become dry.

-13. On a wooden board spread oil very lightly.
-Keep one besan dough ball on the lightly greased wooden tray or board.
-Do not grease board with much oil as then the fafda cannot be pressed easily.
+Do not grease the board with much oil as then the fafda cannot be pressed easily.
 Spread some oil on your hands if you want, before starting the next step.

-14. Now with the heels of your palms, with a light pressure and force, press and flatten the dough ball and at the same time move the palms forward.
-Keep equal pressure throughout but do not put a lot of pressure.
+14. Now, with the heels of your palm and with a light pressure and force, press and flatten the dough ball and at the same time move the palms forward.

-If you apply too much pressure then fafda will stick to board and will break while lifting.
-This is the only tricky part in the whole recipe. you need to apply light pressure as well as move further while pressing and flattening the fafda dough.
+This is the only tricky part in the whole recipe.
+You need to apply light pressure as well as move further while pressing and flattening the Fafda dough.

-15. You will get a long elongated shaped fafda.
+15. You will get a long elongated shaped Fafda.
 Gently pick it up from the board.
-Also do not make fafda too thin as then it cannot be lifted easily.
-You can also lift fafda with a knife or spatula.
+Also, do not make it too thin, as then it cannot be lifted easily.

+You can also lift it with a knife or spatula.
 An alternate method is to roll a large piece of dough with a rolling pin (belan) on a greased rolling board (chakla).
-Then with a knife cut strips and remove them.

 16. Keep it on a separate plate or board which has been greased lightly with oil.
-Make them this way with the remaining dough balls.
-Cover with a kitchen napkin so that they do not become dry.

-Frying fafda
+Frying Fafda

 19. Do not overcrowd the kadai.
 Depending on the size of the kadai, you can add 3 to 4 pieces at a time.

-20. Begin to fry at a low-medium flame.
+20. Begin to fry on low-medium heat.

 22. Turn over again and fry till crisp.
 Do not fry till too much browned.
 Fafda gets fried quickly, so the frying needs attention.

 24. Place them on kitchen paper towels for extra oil to be absorbed.
-In the same way fry the remaining batches.
+In the same way, fry the remaining batches.

 Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.